Term life insurance in Canada is a type of life insurance that gives you coverage for a fixed period of time, such as

 Thankfully, a lower price doesn’t mean the policy is a scam or the policy is inferior in some way.

-There’s no reason to pay more than you need to for a term life insurance policy, regardless of what some insurers might claim.
+There’s no reason to pay more than you need to for a term life insurance policy, regardless of what some insurers may claim.

-We're devoted to removing barriers to financial protection that make buying life insurance tedious and expensive.
+We're devoted to removing barriers that make buying life insurance tedious and expensive.
 Plus, we’re backed by Canadian life insurance giants, for your peace of mind.